NetComposer/nksip/README.md

 # Quick Start

-NkSIP has been tested on OSX and Linux, using Erlang 17
+NkSIP has been tested on OSX and Linux, using Erlang 21.
+It should work from Erlang 17, but it tested only on 21.

 ```
 > git clone https://github.com/kalta/nksip